JanssenProject/jans/docs/admin/link/jans-kc-link.md

   ```shell
   /opt/jans/bin/encode.py {String to encrypt}
   ```
 - Add these values to

+  TODO: Here we need to list steps that will update the janssen data store with keycloak configuration as below (described in this [comment](https://github.com/JanssenProject/jans/issues/6280#issuecomment-1765091635)) and taken implemented by [this issue](https://github.com/JanssenProject/jans/issues/7667)

 ```json
 "keycloakConfiguration": {
 		"serverUrl": "keycloak-server-url",